DanCasterIt/ROM_images_merger/README.md

 gcc ROM_image_generator.c -o ROM_image_generator
 ```

+Tested in Linux, Windows and MacOS. \
-It works both in Linux and Windows.
-A 32-bit Windows binary is provided in this repo.
+A 32-bit Windows binary `ROM_image_generator.exe` is provided in this repo toghether with an Apple silicon M1 one `ROM_image_generator.macM1`.

 # How to use it, example
 ```